quekred/1015_Project/README.md

 Our Dataset: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

 Our Aim: To create a model that acts as the first layer when screening patients for Pneumonia.
 Only when the model predicts that the patient has Pneumonia, then the radiologists will take a look at the X-rays to confirm whether they have Pneumonia or not.
 This will greatly reduce the amount of X-rays that each radiologist would have to look through and can reduce the number of errors they make.
-Research has shown that after...
+Research has shown that after a certain number of hours, the accuracy of radiologists would decrease so it is crucial that we can reduce the number of X-rays they need to read through.

 **2. Data Preparation and Cleaning:**